Admonstrator/glinet-tailscale-updater/readme.md

 - `--restore`: Restores the original files (`/usr/sbin/tailscaled` and `/usr/sbin/tailscale`) from the firmware.
 Does not restore configuration files and may lead to a broken installation.
 Use with caution!

+- `--no-upx`: Skips the UPX compression.
+The tailscale binaries will be larger but the update will be faster.

 - `--help`: Displays the help message with information about the available arguments.

 ## Quick start